hiddenDevXR/MDVJ-Fundamentals/README.md

 https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/b7521b73-e5d8-4ff2-89cc-f6da7aefe6ca

 By playing around a little more, I think I manage to make an ordinary spark attack into something more menacing.
+This was achieved by chanhging the pitch and adding a little bit of chorus.
+I still need to invest more time trying and researching how this channels work as I was unable to detect a true difference bwtween channels.

 https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/0dc93851-7e18-471b-af8d-bcfaeb34613e